10 Unmistakeable Signs It's Time to Find a New Job

 ryanking999/Adobe asian man being fired

-Are your supervisors throwing around phrases like “budget cuts” and “downsizing?”
+Are your supervisors using phrases like "budget cuts" and "downsizing"?
 Is there no longer a line at the microwave in the breakroom?
-It’s a vulnerable feeling to think that your position could soon be in jeopardy.
+It's a vulnerable feeling to think your position could soon be jeopardized.

-Layoffs and furloughs can happen to any company, in any industry.
-They’re not always easy to predict, but if you suspect that a reduction in force is forthcoming (or if it’s already happening in other departments), consider that your warning.
-You may want to get ahead of a looming crisis and start searching for a new job, just in case.
+Layoffs and furloughs can happen to any company or industry.
+They're not always easy to predict, but if you suspect that a reduction in force is forthcoming, consider that your warning.
+Get ahead of a looming crisis and start searching for a new job, just in case.

-Pro tip: There are many resources out there to help you bounce back after a job loss, which has been unfortunately common for many due to the COVID-19 pandemic.
-Tips include strengthening your resume and network, as well as grieving the loss of your job.
-Healthy transitions can be possible even in difficult circumstances.
+Many resources are out there to help you bounce back after a job loss.
+Tips include strengthening your resume and network and grieving the loss of your job.
+Healthy transitions can be possible even under challenging circumstances.

 You don’t care if you get fired